-Please download the complete CHP application from here and complete it prior to submitting your application in person.
+Please download the complete CHP application form by CLICKING HERE and complete it prior to submitting your application in person.

 You can apply for concealed handgun permits and renewals at two of the Sheriff’s offices.
 Please do not bring your weapon.